How to Write a Pipeline Script¶

 grok(_, '%{_dklog_date:log_time}\\s+%{LOGLEVEL:Level}\\s+%{NUMBER:Level_value}\\s+---\\s+\\[%{NOTSPACE:thread_name}\\]\\s+%{GREEDYDATA:Logger_name}\\s+(\\n)?(%{GREEDYLINES:stack_trace})'

-# Remove the message field here for easy debugging
+# Remove the message field for easier debugging

 drop_origin_data()